Control-Oriented Deep Space Communications For Unmanned Space Exploration: Comparisons With Two Communication-Oriented Schemes

-\end{small} which is the same as the solution to the max-min rate scheme \eqref{op3}. \end{IEEEproof} {\bf{Theorem 3}} reveals the fairness-minded nature of the proposed scheme.
-To chase the minimal sum LQR cost, it guarantees a minimum level of performance for all loops, avoiding the ``short-board effect" that drags down the overall system efficiency.
-In addition, the equivalence of the proposed scheme and the max-min rate scheme indicates that as the cycle time increases, the interdependence between communication and control gets weaken.
-Under this condition, the fairness-mined communication scheme yields the near-optimal solution.
-We can conclude that the proposed scheme is necessary for time-sensitive control tasks, while the max-min rate scheme is a good alternative for time-insensitive cases.
+\end{small} which is the same as the solution to the max-min rate scheme, i.e., \eqref{op3}. \end{IEEEproof} {\bf{Theorem 3}} reveals the fairness-minded nature of the proposed scheme.
+In fact, to avoid the ``short-board effect" that drags down the system efficiency, the proposed scheme guarantees the basic performance of all loops.
+In addition, the equivalence between the proposed scheme and the max-min rate scheme indicates that as the cycle time increases, the interdependence between communication and control weakens.
+Under this condition, the max-min rate scheme yields the near-optimal solution for the closed-loop control.
+Therefore, we can conclude that the proposed scheme is necessary for time-sensitive control tasks, while the max-min rate scheme is a good alternative for time-insensitive cases.